-Not long after that, I heard on the news about a man who robbed a convenience store while wearing as a disguise a pair of underwear over his head.
+Not long after I read about the dissolving underwear, I heard on the news about a man who robbed a convenience store while wearing as a disguise a pair of underwear over his head.
 He wore them sideways so that he could see out of one of the leg holes, and the clerk recognized him as one of the local garbage men, which led to his apprehension.

 Said the news anchor, “The robber appeared to be wearing a large pair of women’s size nine stained cotton briefs with a safety pin in the waistband.”